Similar to a credit card, a business line of credit is a form of revolving credit that can also give you access to cash.

 At the same time, you should be willing to lose whatever property you use as collateral in case the unforeseen happens and you can’t make your payments.

-The biggest cost involved with a small business line of credit is interest.
+The biggest cost involved is interest.

 You might also encounter origination fees, draw fees, and maintenance fees depending on the lender.